edwarddistel/mta-subway-countdown-clock/README.md

 Test it with: `curl http://localhost:4000`.
 You should see results.
 If not, check the logs `journalctl -u countdown-clock`

-### Step 12: Install Chromim and set the Pi to boot into Chromium Kiosk mode
+### Step 12: Install Chromium and set the Pi to boot into Chromium Kiosk mode

 To displa the front end HTML, you'll need Chromium.